Nebraska - Sectoral Privacy Overview

 - when the advertisement contains a conspicuous notice on its first page that the recipient may request not to be sent any further unsolicited advertisements, and includes a domestic telephone and fax number (neither of which can be a pay-per-call number) for sending such a request.

-This law is reiterated in the Devices Act, which states that no one can use a fax machine, computer, or other device to send an unsolicited advertisement to a fax machine (Neb.
+This law is reiterated in the Automatic Dialing-Announcing Devices Act, which states that no one shall use a fax machine, computer, or other device to send an unsolicited advertisement to a fax machine (Neb.
 Rev. Stat. §86-245).

 8.1.
 Personally Identifiable Information